 If you want to apply and transfer an existing pension plan in to our Pension, you should follow the link below.

 The money you use to open your account will be held as cash until you tell us how you'd like to invest it.

 If you have any questions, or if there’s anything you’d like explained, please speak to one of our team.

 If you’re new to Aviva, or have a pension bought directly through this website

 Lines are open Monday to Friday, 8.00am-6:30pm.

 If you already have a pension started through an adviser or your employer

 Lines are open Monday to Friday, 9am-5pm.

 For our joint protection, we may record our telephone calls.
-Calls are from a BT land line.
-Costs may vary from mobile and other networks.
+Calls from UK landlines and mobiles are free.

 Nothing on this site is personalised advice or a recommendation.
 If you need a personalised recommendation based on your personal circumstances, you should seek financial advice.
 We can put you in touch with an adviser who can talk to you about which financial products or investments may be right for you.
 Alternatively you can visit unbiased.co.uk to find an adviser in your area.